BeyondMD/gitflow/README.md

 Feature branches are used when developing a new feature or enhancement and should be related to an epic in taiga, meaning it has the potential of a development lifespan longer than a single sprint.
 This makes it easier to colaborate and push to the feature branch without bogging down other branches with incomplete code and keeps `devel` and `master` clean.
 No matter when the feature branch will be finished, it will always be merged via a pull request back into the `devel` branch.

 During the lifespan of the feature development, the lead should watch the `devel` branch to see if there have been commits since the feature was branched.
-Any and all changes to `devel` should be merged into the feature branch before creating a pull request back to `devel`; this can be done at various times during the project and will always at the end, but time to handle merge conflicts should be accounted for.
+Any and all changes to `devel` should be merged into the feature branch before creating a pull request back to `devel`; this can be done at various times during the project and always at the end of the branches lifespan, but time to handle merge conflicts should be accounted for.

 Branching Rules:
 * Must branch from: `devel`